marcelbeumer/gonotes/README.md

 # notes-in-go

-Partial port of personal notes system from TS to Go, for learning purposes
+Partial port of personal notes system from TS to Go, for learning purposes.
+Work in progress.

 # What I like about go

+TODO

 # What I dislike about go